netgrif/petriflow.js/README.md

 ### Petriflow model

 The library contains every object, constant, and structure to fully interpret Petriflow source code files in Javascript.
-The root object is [PetriNet](https://github.com/netgrif/petriflow.js/blob/master/src/lib/model/petri-net.ts) which contains all information from the Petriflow process.
+The root object is a [PetriNet](https://github.com/netgrif/petriflow.js/blob/master/src/lib/model/petri-net.ts) which contains all information from the Petriflow process.
 Every object in the library has
-`T.clone() => T` method to return a new object of the same type and with the same values, to support clean code design and immutability of parsed objects.
+`T.clone() => T` method to make a deep copy of the object.

 ### Import service